 (See my full Planet Fitness review here.)

-In many instances, classes come included with your gym membership.
+In many instances, tons of fun fitness classes come included with your gym membership.

 Therefore, you’re missing out if you aren’t utilizing them!